Mental Health Services OverviewClifton Street Clinic

 Persons with mental health concerns or needs who request services are encouraged to call 1-866-752-3451 (option 4), or may be seen at our Center to discuss those matters privately.
 Our qualified personnel will provide you with information about treatment resources in the community or within the HOTRMHMR system if eligible for those services.
 The staff in each county may also assist you in times of crisis by serving to coordinate crisis services when needed.

 Inpatient Psychiatric Hospitalization

-The Center provides for inpatient psychiatric hospitalization services for individuals in the community who are experiencing severe psychiatric decompensation or who is a threat to themselves or others based on their psychological state.
-This service is provided under contract by the DePaul Center and Providence Hospital.
-The inpatient services provide a safe and secure environment dedicated to the short-term psychiatric stabilization of the individual.
-For longer-term stabilization individuals are transferred to the Austin State Hospital or other available inpatient state hospital settings.
+The Center provides for inpatient psychiatric hospitalization services for individuals in the community who are experiencing severe psychiatric decompensation or who are a threat to themselves or others based on their psychological state.
+Services are arranged with local area hospitals when available and appropriate.
+When necessary or for longer-term stabilization individuals are transferred to the Austin State Hospital or other available inpatient state hospital settings.

 The Crisis Hotline is a continuously available telephone service staffed by trained and competent crisis counselors that provides information, screening, intervention, support, and referrals to callers 24 hours per day, 7 days per week.
 Counselors who are certified by the American Association of Suicidology staff the Crisis Hotline.

 The Mobile Crisis Outreach Team (MCOT) provides a combination of crisis services including emergency care, urgent care, and crisis follow-up and relapse prevention to any child, adolescent, or adult in the community.
 The MCOT will provide transitional services for up to 90 days to help individuals who would not otherwise be eligible for MHMR services.